Build log: 3D printer Anycubic Predator Height mod

 It can print small models in proper detail, and large models up to 950mm (in the middle).
 Keep in mind that a tall model will have more ‘skyscraper’ effect, meaning it will wobble due to the pressure of the nozzle or even break loose from the bed.

-This may lead to excessive layer banding and waves in the 3dprint unless accommodated using a special print mode (vase mode, zero infill), low speed, z hop, extra wide support structure at the base like a eiffel tower shape, etc etc. You can experiment with several means like these mentioned, to prevent it.
+This may lead to excessive layer banding and waves in the 3dprint unless accommodated using a special print mode (vase mode, zero infill), low speed, z hop, reduce travel moves, extra wide support structure at the base like a eiffel tower shape, etc. You can experiment with several settings like these mentioned, to minimize it.

 2024 current modification list: